-Of the 72 reported motor vehicle fatalities, the driver of the child's vehicle was responsible for 35 of the crashes; 21 were caused by the teen/child as driver (note this includes the operators of ATVs and bicycles); and 10 were caused by the driver of another vehicle.
-Four deaths were pedestrians who, through their own actions, caused the accident that took their lives.
-In one case the vehicle crash happened after a tire blew and in the last one the panels didn't answer the question.
+Of the 77 reported motor vehicle fatalities, the driver of the child's vehicle was responsible for 34 of the crashes; 25 were caused by the teen/child as driver (note this includes the operators of ATVs and

 As compared to other drivers, a higher proportion of teenagers are responsible for their fatal crashes because of their own driving errors (Teen Driving, 2020).
-Of the 66 motor vehicle fatalities in which a driver was determined to be responsible for the accident, 39 were age 21 or younger, of which 26 were between 16 and 18 years old and nine were below 16 years of age.
+Of the 73 motor vehicle fatalities in which a driver was determined to be responsible for the accident, 40 were age 21 or younger, of which 25 were between 16 and 18 years old and fourteen were below 16 years of age.